-For more information, see Your conditions as a study permit holder in Canada on the IRCC website.
+For more details, review IRCC – Your conditions as a study permit holder in Canada and IRCC – Study permits: Assessing study permit conditions.

-You should understand that BCIT is required to report on the academic status of all students who have BCIT listed as the DLI on their study permit.
-Depending on your course enrolment for a given term, you may be reported as:
+Understand that BCIT is required to report on the academic status of all students who have BCIT listed as the DLI on their study permit.

-While you can apply for any extension at any time while you have a valid study permit, we suggest applying for a study permit extension three months before your current study permit will expire.
+Though you can apply for an extension at any time while you have a valid study permit, we suggest applying for a study permit extension 5 months before your current study permit will expire.

-It is important to note that you can’t extend your study permit beyond your passport’s expiry date, so it may be a good idea to renew your passport first if it will expire soon.
+It is important to note that you can’t extend your study permit beyond your passport’s expiry date, so make sure to renew your passport well in advance if it will expire soon.